-- 45. Information relating to a person's 'personal affairs' includes information that identifies any person or discloses their address or location.
-It also includes any information from which such information may be reasonably determined.7 - 46.
-Personal affairs information that relates to an individual 'concerns or affects that person as an individual'.8 - 47.
-A third party's opinion or observations about another person's conduct can constitute information related to the third party's personal affairs.9 - 48.
-I also note, VCAT has interpreted the scope of 'personal affairs information' broadly to include matters relating to health, private behaviour, home life or personal or family relationships of individuals.10 - 49.
-Based on the terms of the Applicant's request, I am satisfied the nature of the requested documents, should any exist, means they would contain the personal affairs information of third parties, including in relation to any Child Protection investigation.
+- 43. Information relating to a person's 'personal affairs' includes information that identifies any person or discloses their address or location.
+It also includes any information from which such information may be reasonably determined. - 44.
+Personal affairs information that relates to an individual 'concerns or affects that person as an individual'.8 - 45.
+A third party's opinion or observations about another person's conduct can constitute information relating to the third party's personal affairs. - 46.
+The Victorian Civil and Administrative Tribunal (VCAT) has interpreted the scope of 'personal affairs information' broadly to include matters relating to health, private behaviour, home life or personal or family relationships of individuals. - 47.
+Based on the terms of the Applicant's request, I am satisfied the nature of the requested documents, should any exist, they would contain the personal affairs information of third parties, including in relation to any Child Protection investigation.

-Would the release of personal affairs information be unreasonable in the circumstances?
+Would the release of the personal affairs information be unreasonable in the circumstances?